pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 kubectl get nodes
 ```

-If you see `Ready` for all nodes, congratulations!
+If you see `Ready` for all nodes, congratulations.
 You've set up your first Kubernetes cluster.

 ## Install Helm